Chapter 9 : Call Me Green.

 “No, I just have a small family.
 Me, my mum, my grandmother, and my two sisters.”
 He answered, with a small shrug.
 I grinned.

-“Great with women?”
+“Yeah I guess.”
 He repeated, sounding pleased.
 I nodded solemnly.

 His face broke out into a wide smile.
-“Yeah,” He said, his eyes sparking a little, “That was awesome.”
+“Yeah,” He said, his eyes sparking a little, “that was awesome.”

 I glanced at him in surprise, caught slightly off guard.
 “What was?”
 I asked.